Asan Sabri Ayvazov: Early life and career

-Asan Sabri Ayvazov was born on 18 May 1878 into a poor peasant family in the city of Alupka.
+Asan Sabri Ayvazov was born on 18 May 1878 into a poor peasant family in the city of Alupka in southern Crimea.
 In 1889, after graduating from elementary school, he was sent to live in Istanbul with his relatives.
 Here, he studied at the Istanbul Pedagogical Institute from 1892 to 1896.
 At this time, he was already active in the Crimean Tatar nationalist movement, publishing articles for Ismail Gasprinsky's Terciman newspaper in Istanbul and Baku.

 In 1898, however, Ayvazov was arrested by the Ottoman police.
 When they discovered he was a citizen of the Russian Empire, he was deported back to Crimea.

 Mektebe-usul-jedid movement

 Once he arrived in Crimea, Ayvazov opened a new school in his home city of Alupka based on the Jadid principles and the subsequent mektebe-usul-jedid movement of Ismail Gasprinsky.
 Unlike many other educational institutions in the peninsula at the time, which were based on sharia and other Islamic principles, Ayvazov promoted a secular form of education.
 Ayvazov's school allowed female students to be educated alongside males, and taught the Crimean Tatar language, arithmetic, geography, and grammar.

 The public response to the mektebe-usul-jedid initiative was extremely negative.
 Ayvazov's "mektebe-usul-jedid" movement was opposed not only by the local Islamic clergy, but also the local elite and other Crimean Tatars.
 In 1904, he received an anonymous letter, which said, "Atheist!
 If you wish to die a natural death, then end the school.
 If you wish to be slain like a dog, continue your teaching."

 The Russian police and school inspectors also opposed the mektebe-usul-jedid movement, albeit for different reasons.
 On one occasion, the district inspector of public schools arrived from Yalta and threatened Ayvazov with closure of his schools, saying, "If you teach other subjects besides the Quran, then we will take drastic measures."

 In June 1904, following the death threat on Ayvazov, his home was attacked by unknown persons.
 A large stone hit his shoulder and the other his head, resulting in scars that remained for the rest of his life.
 Following this incident, he was forced to close the school and leave teaching.
 In the aftermath, he also left for Moscow, where he gave private lessons at the Lazarev Institute of Oriental Languages.